What to expect at the New York State Health Insurance Marketplace on October 1st

-While that first part is still true, you can cancel your plan at anytime under the ACA, you cannot re-enroll right away in another plan at the marketplace even if you buy from a different company.
+While that first part is still true, you can cancel your plan at any time under the ACA, you cannot re-enroll right away in another plan at the marketplace even if you buy from a different company.
 You would have to wait until the next open enrollment period in the fall to buy another subsidized plan.
-At that point you could always decide to buy a plan at the private market, but you would receive no subsidies for it.
+At that point, you could always decide to buy a plan at the private market, but you would receive no subsidies for it.

 Do your homework

 One more thing to keep in mind during your health insurance search is that certified marketplace navigators and call center staff are not allowed to make health insurance recommendations to you.
-Meaning that these groups of people, while helpful for explaining the technical aspects and procedures of the marketplace, cannot legally recommend a health insurance plan to you.
+This means that these groups of people, while helpful for explaining the technical aspects and procedures of the marketplace, cannot legally recommend a health insurance plan to you.